 Board operating agreements, sometimes called working agreements or principles, are helpful tools to define the specifics of board and administration responsibilities, governance principles, roles, responsibilities and expectations of individual board members, the board as a whole, the superintendent and the administrative team.
-They are usually formulated at a summer board day long work session or retreat, or at a series of sessions, where the board and superintendent can focus on the agreement items with an depth discussion.
+They are usually formulated at a summer board work session or retreat, or at a series of sessions, where the board and superintendent can focus on the agreement items with an in-depth discussion.
 The agreements provide more detail on topics of board operations than may be covered in policy, as well as topics that may have caused issues for the board and superintendent over the previous year.

 An operating agreement worksheet, like the one found below, can be useful in identifying specific areas that the board members or superintendent feel need to be included in the agreement.
 Once the topic areas are identified it is important that the board consider what is already in policy on that topic.